 Having drafted your party wall notices the next step is to serve them – we say ‘serve’ rather that ‘deliver’ or ‘post’ as they are legal documents and the Party Wall etc. Act 1996 includes strict rules on how adjoining owners must be notified.

 The first task is to try and establish the name(s) of the adjoining owner(s).
-The most straightforward method will be to download title register for the adjoining property as that will include the name(s) of the owner(s) and an address for service.
+The most straightforward method will be to download title registers for the adjoining property as that will include the name(s) of the owner(s) and an address for service.
 However, there are still some properties that are unregistered and the Land Registry database takes several weeks to be updated following the sale of a property.

 If it’s not possible to establish the owner’s name, the Act offers an alternative, the notice can be addressed to ‘the owner’, but that has a bearing on the method of service (see below)